Mattheyses-Lab/OOPS/README.md

 OOPS also relies on several MATLAB toolboxes which you will need to manually add to MATLAB.
 Links to each toolbox can also be found in the [Sources](#sources) section.

 To install this software, dowload the lasest [release](https://github.com/Mattheyses-Lab/OOPS/releases), unzip it, and make sure all associated files/folders are on the MATLAB `PATH`.
-For help, [see](https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html).
+For help, see [here](https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html).

 Once you have downloaded the software and required toolboxes, you can start up the GUI by simply typing `OOPS` in the command window.